syedObaid7/single-syllabus/README.md

-# single-syllabus
+## Welcome to Single Syllabus!

-### Single syllabus is a web app that converts multiple syllabi into a single, formatted document.
+**Single Syllabus** is a web app that converts a student's syllabi into a single, formatted document.

+This app is developed by four students at The University of Texas at Dallas: Divya Karivaradasamy, Leonardo Acioli Arruda Sampaio, Saaketh Jasti, and Syed Obaid Quadri.